chromium/chromium/docs/speed/benchmark/harnesses/rendering.md

 -   **Page** (or story): A recording of a website, which is associated with a set of actions (ex. scrolling)
 -   **Page Set** (or story set): A collection of different pages, organized by some shared characteristic (ex. top real world mobile sites)
--   **Metric**: A process that describes how to collect meaningful data from a Chrome trace and calculate results (ex. frame time)
+-   **Metric**: A process that describes how to collect meaningful data from a Chrome trace and calculate results (ex. cpu time per frame)
 -   **Benchmark**: A combination of a page set and multiple metrics
 -   **Telemetry**: The [framework](https://github.com/catapult-project/catapult/blob/master/telemetry/README.md) used for Chrome performance testing, which allows benchmarks to be run and metrics to be collected